 Color also helps some bees recognize where to return and which holes they have laid eggs in.
 This house will be blue, but I plan to differentiate other bee houses I make with a variety of colors.

-DIY Carpenter Bee House — Free Plans
+DIY Mason Bee House — Free Plans

 Using all of the above research, I nixed my original plan of building a larger bee house, and will instead build several smaller ones.
-I constructed most of these houses out of scrap lumber, so they aren’t all going to look alike.
+I constructed most of these houses out of scrap lumber (pine), so they aren’t all going to look alike.
 I also plan to make them different colors so bees can better recognize the locations of their nests (I’ll share photos of the others in future updates to this post).
 And since I’m building a few, why not share some free plans while I’m at it, right?
 I’ve included a quick video and tutorial below, courtesy of Krylon (they sponsored this project on my Instagram, so I wanted to disclose that for the sake of transparency!).
 You can probably already gather plenty of info on that alone to make your own bee houses, but I’m adding plans too!

 See it come to life in the video: